Vintage Desk and Soda Shop Chair

 Cover the chair seat.

 I cut the bottom half of the shirt and it was barely big enough to cover the seat.
-It’s a good thing the fabric was stretchy.
+It’s a good thing the fabric was stretchy and the seat was small.

 I stretched the fabric all around the seat and put a ton of staples around the sides.